Magallanes, Agusan del Norte: Infrastructure

 The Magallanes Coastal Road (Known as Cuenca Avenue Street) was started on 2019 under municipal mayor Cesar Cumba, Jr. The said project was under the Local Government and it was completed in October 2020.
 In 2023, the LGU constructs the new coastal boulevard that easily traveled from and to Poblacion.
 The REBAR Sports Center was located in P-6 Buhang, Magallanes which was opened on October 9, 2020.
 The said sports center was owned and maintained by the private family, and it has 2 badminton courts, 2 table tennis courts, 2 darts courts and the taekwondo dojang.
 The Badminton court can be also configured for Rhythmic gymnastics.
+In 2025, the LGU constructs a new Municipal Cultural and Sports Centre with the capacity of 2,000 people, currently under construction as of August 20, 2026.

 Communications

 The Philippine Long Distance Telephone Company provides fixed line services.
 Wireless mobile communications services are provided by Smart Communications and Globe Telecommunications.

 Transportation

 Magallanes can be reached through the Mindanao gateways: